-‘Aquaman’ is an Action-Packed Underwater Adventure for the Entire Family – Review
+‘Aquaman’ is an Action-Packed Underwater Adventure – Review

 2018 has been an exceptional year for superhero movies.
 From Black Panther, Deadpool 2 and Spider-Man: Into the Spider-Verse, we have seen comic book movies across the spectrum explore different sub-genres within their films.
 Aquaman is no exception.
 Before I really start my review, I will say I had a blast with this movie.
 It surpassed all my expectations and I can’t wait to see what they do for the future of this franchise.